johnli25/cloudflare-OrgChart/README.md

 # Welcome to the Cloudflare Organization Chart!

-### This is a web application that can post, query, and display an entire organization chart or specific parts of it.
-It can also serve as a great boilerplate/template for more complex and interactive web applications and/or organization charts!
+### This is a web application that can post, query, and display an entire organization chart of employees.
+It can also serve as a great boilerplate/template for more complex and interactive web applications and organization charts!

 ##### Backend built with Node | Frontend built with React